 - ▶ Never let gas escape unburned due to danger of explosion. - ▶ Never run the boiler in gas operation when refuelling, on ferries or in the garage.
-Danger of explosion! - ▶ Never operate the boiler in gas operation in closed spaces (e.g. garages).
+Danger of explosion! - Never operate the boiler in gas operation in closed spaces (e.g. garages).
 Danger of poisoning and suffocation! - ▶ The water in the boiler can be heated up to 65 °C. Risk of scalding!

-- Never use boiler when empty. - ▷ If the boiler is not being used, empty it if there is any risk of frost. - Donly operate the boiler with the maximum temperature setting if you require a large quantity of warm water.
+- Never use boiler when empty. - Only operate the boiler with the maximum temperature setting if you require a large quantity of warm water.
 This protects the boiler against the build-up of limescale.